Want to make amazing pizza at home? No need for a backyard brick oven. Grilled Pizza is where its at.

 10g Extra Virgin Olive Oil

-2. Add salt.
-Perform your first fold.
+2. Perform your first fold.
 A fold is a simple technique for mixing dough which relies more on time than physical effort.
-Each fold has four turns.
-To perform a turn pick a corner of the dough.
+To perform a fold pick a corner of the dough.
 Lift the corner of the dough in the air and then “fold” it into the middle.
 Here is a video.
-Once you’ve done one “turn”, turn the bowl 90 degrees and do your next “turn”.
-Do this four times until you are back to the corner where you started.
-Let dough rest for 20 minutes.
+Once you’ve done one fold, turn the bowl 90 degrees and do your next fold.
+Do this for a total of four times until you are back to the corner where you started.
+You have just completed one “turn” of your dough.
+Four folds = one turn.
+Let dough rest for 30 minutes.